drug-design/course/docs/chapters/conformational-analysis.md

 ### Conformational Analysis in Drug Design
 *[Conformational Analysis]: The study of the geometries and their associated energies for a given molecule.

-Conformational analysis and drug design are two independent disciplines.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/conformational-analysis-drug-design-d71b7277'><i class='fa fa-play' aria-hidden='true'></i></button>Conformational analysis and drug design are two independent disciplines.
 They have in common the conformation (and energy) of the bioactive form.
 Conformational analyses are used to predict the biological properties of candidate prototype structures.
 *[Conformational analysis]: The study of the geometries and their associated energies for a given molecule.